Report | Annual Statistical Risk Assessments

 Understanding these results

-Before discussing the results, we underscore five points about interpreting this Statistical Risk Assessment:
+Before discussing the results, we underscore six points about interpreting this Statistical Risk Assessment:

 First, as a statistical matter, mass killings are rare.
-On average, about one percent of countries see a new mass killing in any given year—that means one or two countries.
-Our risk model predicts a similar number of new episodes of mass killing, so the average two-year risk estimate produced by our model is less than two percent.
-Just three out of 162 countries have a two-year risk estimate greater than ten percent, and the highest-risk country, Pakistan, is estimated to have about a one in six chance of experiencing a new mass killing in 2022 or 2023.
+On average, about 1.5 percent of countries see a new mass killing in any given year—that means two or three countries.
+Our risk model predicts a similar number of new episodes of mass killing, so the average two-year risk estimate produced by our model is about 1 percent.
+Out of 166 countries only Afghanistan and Pakistan have two-year risk estimates greater than 6 percent, or about a one in 16 chance of experiencing a new mass killing in 2023 or 2024.

 Second, our model is designed to assess the risk of a new mass killing, not of the continuation or escalation of ongoing episodes.
-Much of the Simon-Skjodt Center’s work spotlights ongoing atrocities and urges lifesaving responses.
+Much of the Simon-Skjodt Center’s work spotlights ongoing mass atrocities and urges lifesaving responses.
 We focus here on the risk of new mass killing to help fill an analytic gap that is critical to prevention.
-This feature is especially important to bear in mind when interpreting results for countries that are currently experiencing mass killings, including nine in the top 15 of this assessment (see Figure 2 and our website for a full list of these countries).
-For these countries, our assessment should be understood as an estimate of the risk that a new mass killing event would be launched by a different perpetrator or targeting a different civilian group in 2022 or 2023.
+This feature is especially important to bear in mind when interpreting results for countries that are currently experiencing mass killings, including six in the top 15 of this assessment (see Figure 2 and our website for a full list of countries).
+For these countries, our assessment should be understood as an estimate of the risk that a new mass killing event would be launched by a different perpetrator or targeting a different civilian group in 2023 or 2024.
 (Our model estimates that having a mass killing currently in progress is associated with lower risk of another one beginning.)
-While it is important to focus on countries already experiencing mass killing and at high risk of a new onset, it is also essential to focus additional attention on high-risk countries with no ongoing episodes, such as Chad, Guinea, and Indonesia.
+While it is important to focus on countries already experiencing mass killing and at high risk of a new onset, it is also essential to focus additional attention on high-risk countries with no ongoing episodes.
 However, regardless of their ranking in this assessment, cases of ongoing atrocities demand urgent action (see Figure 4 and our website for the Early Warning Project’s complete list of ongoing mass killings).

-Third, for practical reasons, we only forecast mass killings within countries (i.e., in which the perpetrator group and the targeted civilian group reside in the same country).
-This risk assessment does not forecast civilian fatalities from interstate conflict, such as Russia’s invasion of Ukraine.
+Third, we only forecast mass killings within countries (i.e., in which the perpetrator group and the targeted civilian group reside in the same country).
+This risk assessment does not forecast civilian fatalities from interstate conflict, such as Russia’s invasion of Ukraine, or when a civilian group in a country is attacked by a nonstate armed group that resides outside of the country’s borders, such as Hamas’s attack on Israeli civilians.
 Situations in which large numbers of civilians are killed deliberately by an armed group from another country are not captured in our historical mass killing data or current forecasts.
+We have chosen to focus our statistical risk assessment on the form of mass killing that has been the most common in the post-World War II era.
+Since 1945, foreign invasions and wars between states have been extremely rare, making statistical modeling of mass killings in those conflicts difficult.
+Mass killings within states have been far more common.
 The decision to exclude interstate mass killings from our model does not involve a value judgment about the moral or practical significance of such atrocities, only a pragmatic judgment about what we are able to forecast more reliably.

 Fourth, readers should keep in mind that our model is not causal: the variables identified as predicting higher or lower risk of mass killings in a country are not necessarily the factors that drive or trigger atrocities.
 For example, a large population does not directly cause mass atrocities; however, countries with large populations have been more likely to experience mass killing episodes in the past, so this factor helps us identify countries at greater risk going forward.
 We make no effort to explain these kinds of relationships in the data, some of which can seem perplexing; we only use them for their predictive value.
 An important consequence of the non-causal nature of these forecasts is that actions aimed at addressing risk factors identified in the model would not necessarily be effective ways of mitigating the risk of mass atrocities; this assessment does not seek to evaluate atrocity prevention policy prescriptions.
-For example, although our model finds that countries coded as having severely limited freedom of movement for men are at greater risk of experiencing mass killings than are other countries, this does not imply that action to improve freedom of movement for men would help prevent mass killings.
+For example, although our model finds that countries that have not accepted the First Optional Protocol to the International Covenant on Civil and Political Rights are at greater risk of experiencing mass killings than are other countries, this does not imply that action to encourage ratification of the Optional Protocol would help prevent mass killings.
 This assessment is meant to be a starting point for discussion and further research, pointing policy makers and other practitioners to the countries that merit additional analysis to determine how to help prevent atrocities.

 To produce this assessment, we employ data and statistical methods designed to maximize the accuracy and practical utility of the results.
 Our model assesses the risk for onset of both state-led and nonstate-led mass killings over a two-year period.

 The data that inform our model come from a variety of sources.
 On the basis of prior empirical work and theory, we selected more than 30 variables, or risk factors, as input for our statistical model (see the discussion of our modeling approach below).
 All data used in our model are publicly available, regularly updated, and available without excessive delay.
-They also have, in our estimation, minimal risk of being retrospectively coded in ways that could depend on observed mass killings or their absence, cover all or almost all countries in the world, and go back at least to 1980 (but ideally to 1945).
-We include variables reflecting countries’ basic characteristics (e.g., geographic region, population); socioeconomic measures (e.g., changes in gross domestic product per capita); measures of governance (e.g., restrictions on political candidates and parties); levels of human rights (e.g., freedom of movement); and records of violent conflict (e.g., battle-related deaths, ongoing mass killings).
+The data also have, in our estimation, minimal risk of retrospective coding bias (coded in a manner influenced by either the presence or absence of observed mass killings), cover all or almost all countries in the world, and go back at least to 1960 (but ideally to 1945).
+We include variables reflecting countries’ basic characteristics (e.g., geographic region, population); socioeconomic measures (e.g., changes in gross domestic product per capita); measures of governance (e.g., restrictions on parties); levels of human rights (e.g., freedom of discussion); and records of violent conflict (e.g., battle-related deaths, ongoing mass killings).
 Alongside the model, we publish a data dictionary, which includes descriptions of all the variables (also referred to as risk factors) included in our model.
 We also make the model and all data available on our GitHub repository.
 The only data set the Early Warning Project maintains is that of new and ongoing mass killing events.

 Our modeling approach is described in detail on our website.
 We use a logistic regression model with “elastic-net” regularization, which is one approach that aids in avoiding “overfitting” the model to the data.
-Based on a set of about 30 variables and data on mass killing going back to 1945, the algorithm identifies predictive relationships in the data, resulting in an estimated model.
-We then apply this model to recent data (from 2021 for the 2022–23 assessment) to generate forecasts.
-While the exact number of countries varies by year, the project includes all internationally recognized countries with populations of more than 500,000.
+Based on a set of more than 30 variables and data on mass killing going back to 1960, the algorithm identifies predictive relationships in the data, resulting in an estimated model.
+We then apply this model to recent data (from 2022 for the 2023–24 assessment) to generate forecasts.
+While the exact number of countries varies by year, the project includes all internationally recognized independent states with populations of more than 500,000.
 The model automatically selects variables that are useful predictors; see our methodology page for a list of variables selected by the model.
 We emphasize that these risk factors should not be interpreted as causes or “drivers” of risk but simply as correlates of risk that have proven useful in forecasting.
-Indeed, many of these variables may be useful predictors not because they cause mass atrocity to be more likely, but because they indirectly serve as proxies for other factors that do.
+Indeed, many of these variables may be useful predictors not because they cause mass killing to be more likely, but because they indirectly serve as proxies for other factors that do.

 We assessed the accuracy of this model in ways that mimicked how we use its results: We built our model on data from a period of years and then tested its accuracy on data for later years (i.e., we conducted out-of-sample testing).
-Our results indicate that about two out of every three countries that later experienced a new onset of mass killing ranked among the top-30 countries in a given year.
-See the accuracy page on our website for more details.
+Our results indicate that in any given year, about two out of every three countries that later experienced a new mass killing ranked among the top-30 countries.

 Further qualitative analysis is needed to understand the specific drivers of risk in a given situation, the mass atrocity scenarios that could be deemed plausible, and the resiliencies that could potentially be bolstered to help prevent future atrocities.
 This kind of deeper qualitative assessment is exemplified in Early Warning Project reports on Indonesia (2022), Côte d’Ivoire (2019), Mali (2018), Bangladesh (2017), and Zimbabwe (2016).
 Concerned governments and international organizations should consider conducting their own assessments of countries at risk, which should suggest where adjusting plans, budgets, programs, and diplomatic strategies might help prevent mass killings in high-risk countries.
-For example, the recently released US Strategy to Anticipate, Prevent, and Respond to Atrocities outlines commitments by the US government to conduct these types of assessments on identified priority countries.
-Because these qualitative assessments are resource intensive, policy makers should prioritize that type of analysis on countries whose risk estimate is relatively high according to this Statistical Risk Assessment, and where opportunities for prevention exist.
+For example, the 2022 US Strategy to Anticipate, Prevent, and Respond to Atrocities outlines commitments by the US government to conduct these types of assessments on identified priority countries, guided by the US Atrocity Risk Assessment Framework.
+Because these qualitative assessments are resource intensive, policy makers should prioritize that type of analysis on countries whose risk estimate is relatively high, according to this Statistical Risk Assessment, and where opportunities for prevention exist.

 Note: * Indicates ongoing state-led mass killings; ° indicates ongoing nonstate-led mass killings.
 Some countries have multiple ongoing episodes of one or both types (e.g., Burma/Myanmar has three ongoing state-led mass killings; Nigeria has an ongoing state-led and an ongoing nonstate-led mass killing).
 Risk-based ranking is in parentheses.
 The probabilities displayed here are associated with the onset of an additional mass killing episode.
 See the full list of ongoing mass killings on our website.